prifina/prifina-app-starter/README.md

 When you have decided the application you want to build and have the data sources identified, a simple way to start building is by simply forking the relevant GitHub [library](https://github.com/prifina) and start building your own app.

-You can also use these open source components from our Blend Design System library in our <a href="http://alpha.blend-ui.prifina.com/">Storybook</a>, and other useful assets from our <a href="https://github.com/prifina/blend-ui">GitHub</a>.
+You can also use these open source components from our Blend Design System library in our [Storybook](http://alpha.blend-ui.prifina.com/), and other useful assets from our [GitHub](https://github.com/prifina/blend-ui).

 You do not need to use these assets, but they can help get you started.